Skip to article frontmatterSkip to article content

 from madsci.client.workcell_client import WorkcellClient

-client = WorkcellClient()
+client = WorkcellClient("http://localhost:8005")

-for run in runs:
+for workflow in client.get_active_workflows():

 View Events